Breaking patterns, a scary thing…or Not!

-It doesn’t matter if it’s personal or business.
-One of the hardest, scariest thing to do is break a pattern.
+It doesn’t matter if the pattern we’re breaking is in our personal life or our work life.
+Breaking a pattern can seem like a scary thing to do.
 Why?
 Because we don’t know what will be on the other side.
 We get comfortable in the patterns and the habits we form.
 We know how to move and adjust, what to expect, it’s comfortable.
 Even though we know the pattern will land us right back where we started, we grab a hold of it because…well…it’s what we know to do.
 It’s like retying a knot the same way hoping for it to hold differently.

-There is a sense of freedom when we break a pattern.
-The initial duck and roll to avoid any fall out is an instinctual reaction, but then, we get up look around and find hey I’m still here and guess what?
-You’re still here!
+Freedom when we break a pattern feels lighter in the body.
+The initial duck and roll to avoid any fall out is an instinctual reaction, but then, we get up look around and find “hey I’m still here!”
 Some might call looking at someone brave enough to break a pattern at work a CRM (career limiting move).
-This is only true if the powers that be are unwilling to admit it had to be done, or someone feels they look bad because they didn’t have the courage to do it themselves.
-That is the only time there is fallout.
-Most times, everyone breaths a sigh of relief, even if it’s under their breath.
+Not true.
+This is just our intellect working at keeping us where we are.

-The only thing that happens when we stay with the pattern is we get stuck, stuck in the same old place.
+The only thing that happens when we stay with an old pattern is we get stuck, stuck in the same old place.
 Breaking the pattern creates the possibility of a new space, it allows for creativity and innovation, new life.

 Until the next time!

 Diana Porter says